-Table~\ref{tab:emp_hurvich_chen} compares the original \cite{hurvich-chen-2000} results (for HC only) with our independent results comparing all estimators produced using our Python implementation.
-Following the original paper, we report estimates up to two decimal places and standard errors to three decimal places.
+Table~\ref{tab:emp_hurvich_chen} compares the original \cite{hurvich-chen-2000} results (for the HC estimator) with our independent implementations of all five estimators.
 For all estimators, we use the same number of frequencies $m$ as in the original study, where bandwidths were selected based on visual inspection of log-log periodogram plots.
-For the HC tapered LW estimator, the agreement between our results and the original estimates is close for all datasets, with differences typically at the second decimal place or smaller.
+For the HC-tapered LW estimator, the agreement between our results and the original estimates is close for all datasets, with differences typically at the second decimal place or smaller.

 In terms of the economic implications of these estimates, there is broad agreement across estimators.
 Global temperatures, with $\hat{d} \in [0.44, 0.50]$, appear to be stationary with moderate long memory.
-The S\&P 500 index appears to have near-unit root behavior, with $\hat{d} \in [0.97, 0.99]$.
+The S\&P 500 index appears to have near-unit-root behavior, with $\hat{d} \in [0.97, 0.99]$.
 The inflation series reveal heterogeneous persistence across countries: U.S. inflation has moderate persistence, with $\hat{d} \in [0.56, 0.66]$, while U.K. inflation has somewhat weaker dependence, with $\hat{d} \in [0.34, 0.49]$.
-The five estimators yield very mixed estimates of inflation persistence in France, with $\hat{d} \in [0.45, 0.82]$.
-This represents a very interesting case study that we examine in more detail in Section~\ref{sec:empirical:hc:breaks}.
+The five estimators yield widely varying estimates of inflation persistence in France, with $\hat{d} \in [0.45, 0.82]$.
+Because this range includes the nonstationarity boundary at $0.5$, the estimators disagree on whether the series is even stationary, a case we examine in detail in Section~\ref{sec:empirical:hc:breaks}.